floriandejonckheere/utu-thesis/thesis/chapters/05-automated-modularization.typ

 Thereafter we categorized the publications based on the algorithm used for microservice candidate identification.
 The algorithms were subdivided into several classes based on the technique.

-Ultimately, the publications were also categorized by the quality metrics used to evaluate the performance and efficacy of the algorithm.
+Ultimately, the publications were also categorized by the metrics discussed.

 === #acr("SDLC") artifact